Tim Maia: Personal life

 Maia lived in the United States of America from 1959 to 1964.
 He first resided in Tarrytown, New York, with the family of an acquaintance of his father's customer.
 There he learned English and did not speak much Portuguese because so few Brazilians were living in the US at the time.
 In 1961, Maia moved to New York City, and, in late 1963, with a group of three friends, decided to travel to the Southern United States.
 With a stolen car and performing small thefts to finance the journey (which got him arrested five times), Maia and friends traveled through nine states before arriving in Florida.
-In Daytona Beach, Maia had his final imprisonment for marijuana possession, which earned him deportation back to Brazil.
+In Daytona Beach, Maia had his final imprisonment for marijuana possession, which led to his deportation back to Brazil.

 He had three sons.
 The first was José Carlos da Silva Nogueira (b.
 1966).
 Maia only met Nogueira when he was already 15.
 Maia never legally recognized Nogueira as a son, but the two reportedly had a good relationship.
 A sister of Maia claims that, once he found out about Nogueira, he allowed the boy to live in one of his properties and helped him financially.
 Nogueira was shot and killed in 2002, in Barra da Tijuca, Rio de Janeiro, four years after Maia's death.

 Maia had a live-in girlfriend, Maria de Jesus "Geisa" Gomes da Silva.
 After some time together, they broke up.
 When they made up, she was pregnant with a boy, whose father refused to recognize the child as his.
 Maia then adopted the boy, Marcio Leonardo "Léo" Maia (b.
 1974).
 Afterwards, Maia and Geisa married and had another son, Carmelo "Telmo" Maia (b.
 1975).
 When Léo was 12, Tim Maia and Geisa divorced.

 Tim Maia became a member of the Brazilian Socialist Party (Partido Socialista Brasileiro – PSB) in October 1997.
 He was rumoured to have joined the party in order to run for a seat in the Federal Senate for Rio de Janeiro in the 1998 general elections, but died before that.
 When asked by a reporter why he chose to join the then small PSB, he replied: "Brazil is the only country where: whores fall in love, pimps get jealous, drug dealers become addicted and the poor vote for the right-wing".
 His phrase would become a famous aphorism on the way Brazilians face politics.

 He was also known for his easygoing lifestyle and his habit of lightheartedly missing appointments and even important gigs.
 Indeed, Maia had a tradition of arriving late at concerts and at times missed them altogether.
 He also frequently complained about the sound quality in them.
 Many of his missed concerts were due to what he called his "triathlon"—consuming whiskey, cocaine, and marijuana before a gig.
 Towards the end of his life, Tim Maia suffered from many health problems, which included diabetes, acute hypertension, obesity and pulmonary embolism.
 In 1996, he had a Fournier gangrene solved through an emergency operation.